codefellows-seattle-javascript-401d21/16-basic-auth/lab-kevin/README.md

-># Lab 11: Express
+># Lab 16: Basic Auth

-This is a simple  HTTP server created using express.
-There are four basic CRUD methods available for interacting with an object with three properties, subject, comment and id.
+ A basic express server with basic authorization middleware and get and post routes for basic for signup/signin functionality and a mongodb for persistance.

-  - POST - Create an object and have it saved to a file.
+  - POST - Create a user account and save the username, email and a hashed password for hashed encryption comparison.

-  - PUT - modify the subject and comment properties.

-  - GET - Fetch teh data for an object.
+  - GET - Sign in using a basic authorization header

-  - DELETE - remove an object fro storage.

-  The objects are stored in files on the server as json.

 >## Install